cveldy/triplejump/README.md

 Leverless (box-style) fighting game controller with three jump options.

-> TODO: One or more images
+`TODO: One or more images`

 ## About

 This controller is distinguished by its split-hand configuration and angled keyclusters, mitigating the RSI-potential of the standard "hands-together-but-parallel" layout popularized by the Hitbox.
 The goal is to keep the entire device relatively small while still providing a meaningful ergonomic benefit.

-[TODO: Verify these are correct] Dimensions of the assembled device are 350x122x10mm (not counting the switches/keycaps, which add about 7mm additional height).

 Another unusual aspect of the layout is the 10 button right hand cluster.
 The closeness of the keys in this keyboard-like format makes multi-key inputs (e.g., `LP+LK`) harder than usual to press.
-Promoting `R3` and `L3` into "first class" buttons mitigates this drawback by providing more locations for macros.
+Promoting `R3` and `L3` into "first class" buttons mitigates this drawback by providing more locations for macros (the legal kind you can map in-game).

 Lastly are the titular three up buttons.
 Really, this is just for player comfort.
 Some prefer a `WASD` jump and others prefer a thumb jump.
-If concerned about being DQ'd for having more than one (i.e., under CPT rules), just remove remove the two switches you don't personally use.
+If concerned about being DQ'd for having more than one (i.e., under CPT rules), just remove the two switches you don't personally use.

 Powering this device is OpenStick's excellent [GP2040-CE](https://github.com/OpenStickCommunity/GP2040-CE) gamepad firmware.
 Please see that repository for information about configuration, console compatibility, and all the rest.